amawest/SQL-for-avocados/README.md

 ## About Project
 This project was done solely on the IBM db2 Cloud.
 You can find the queries under queries.sql.

 SPOILER ALERT: It was Houston!
+[See why.](https://medium.com/@amawest/basic-sql-ranking-best-cities-for-avocado-lovers-f4813e2f012)